 Find a Sleep Schedule That Works

 Reduced sunlight can impact your sleep cycle, making you constantly tired or unwilling to get out of bed.
-But remember that getting more sleep in the winter is normal, so don’t worry if you find yourself getting closer to 8-9 hours of sleep compared to 7-8 in other times of the year.
+Do not worry if you are getting closer to 8-9 hours of sleep.
 What’s important is to find a sleep schedule that works for you and to stick to it.
 More and better sleep can help you fight illness and provide stability during the winter months.

 - The National Institute of Mental Health